hanrea/UserGuideForMAC/widget/imageview/en.md

 ## Description

-The UIImageView subclass implements the image display in the touch screen.
-The UIImageView subclass is a subclass of UIWidget.
+The ImageView subclass implements the image display in the touch screen.
+The ImageView subclass is a subclass of Widget.
 The widget provides methods to set the widget to display images and other attributes.

 ## General Property